CraftLife/CraftLifePlugin/README.md

 ## Setup

-Add Paper Plugin API to your project
+Add CraftlifeCore to your project

 ```xml
 <repositories>